7

 In addition, in accordance with Article L. 22-10-7 of the French Commercial Code, two directors representing employees are also appointed, bringing the total number of directors to 19.

-In addition to the Chair and CEO, the Board of Directors comprises the following 18 members:
+The Board of Directors currently comprises the following 18 members:

 In addition, a non-voting employee representative appointed by Eramet S.A.’s Social and Economic Committee also sits on the Board.